MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-historical-analytics-reports.md

 ## Enable Omnichannel historical analytics reports in Omnichannel for Customer Service

-If the reports are disabled by you, you can again enable the reports in the Customer Service admin center or Omnichannel admin center app.
+If the reports were disabled by you, you can again enable the reports in the Customer Service admin center or Omnichannel admin center app.

 1. Go to one of the apps, and perform the following steps.